 package.json, so it isn't installed by default for Node users.

 If you forget to install it, Browserify will print an error message.

 For complete API documentation and more examples, see the PDFKit website.

-PDFKit is licensed under the MIT license.
+PDFKit is available under the MIT license.